stefanoaldegheri/happy-30th-davide/docs/user-guide.md

 ### Offline Usage
 - Once loaded, the application can work offline
 - However, the initial load requires an internet connection

+### Testing
+- Unit tests are run with Jest
+- End-to-end tests are run with Playwright using the MCP server tool
+- For end-to-end testing, the development server must be started and stopped manually